lemon07r/pampax/README.md

 -   **Waste tokens** loading repetitive code (`vendor/`, `node_modules/`...)
 -   **Fail** when the repository grows

-PAMPA solves this by turning your repository into a **semantic code memory graph**:
+PAMPAX solves this by turning your repository into a **semantic code memory graph**:

 1. **Chunking** – Each function/class becomes an atomic chunk
 2. **Semantic Tagging** – Automatic extraction of semantic tags from code context
 3. **Embedding** – Enhanced chunks are vectorized with advanced embedding models
 4. **Learning** – System learns from successful searches and caches intentions
 5. **Indexing** – Vectors + semantic metadata live in local SQLite
-6. **Codemap** – A lightweight `pampa.codemap.json` commits to git so context follows the repo
+6. **Codemap** – A lightweight `pampax.codemap.json` commits to git so context follows the repo
 7. **Serving** – An MCP server exposes intelligent search and retrieval tools

 Any MCP-compatible agent (Cursor, Claude, etc.) can now search with natural language, get instant responses for learned patterns, and stay synchronized – without scanning the entire tree.